Taraba State

+Taraba is a state in north-eastern Nigeria, named after the Taraba River, which traverses the southern part of the state.
+It is known as "Nature's Gift to the Nation".
+The state capital is Jalingo.
+It is home to a diverse population including about 80 distinct ethnicities and their languages.

 History

-Taraba state was created out of the former Gongola state on 27 August 1991, by the military government of General Ibrahim Babangida.
+Taraba state was created out of the former Gongola state on 27 August 1991 by the military government of General Ibrahim Badamasi Babangida.
+The state is an amalgamation of three former divisions: Wukari, Mambilla, and Muri.

 Geography

-Taraba state is bounded in the west by Nasarawa state and Benue state, northwest by Plateau state, north by Bauchi state and Gombe state, northeast by Adamawa state, and south by Northwest Region in Cameroon.
+Taraba state is bordered in the west by Nasarawa state and Benue state (for 109 km), northwest by Plateau state for 202 km (126 miles), north by the Bauchi state for 54 km and Gombe state for 58 km, northeast by Adamawa state for about 366 km and south by Northwest Region in Cameroon for about 525 km.

+Rivers

 The Benue, Donga, Taraba and Ibi are the main rivers in the state.
-They rise from the Cameroonian mountains, straining almost the entire length of the state in the North and South directions to link up with the River Niger.
+They rise from the Cameroonian mountains, draining almost the entire length of the state in the North and South directions to link up with the River Niger.

 Climate

-The climate of Taraba state is marked by an annual average temperature of 33°C but high level of cold in January and an increased rainfall in August.
-The percentage of rainfall in Taraba state is 40.35% with 54.98% relative humidity.
-The state is usually very warm in March with 40.44°C, and an average wind of 8.84km/h.
+The climate of Taraba state is marked by an annual average temperature of 33°C, with a notable high degree of coldness in January and an increased rainfall in August.
+The percentage of rainfall in Taraba state is 40.35% with 54.98% of relative humidity.
+The state is usually very warm in March and April with an avergae temperature of 40.44°C, and has an average wind of 8.84 km/h.

-Healthcares
+Flood

+In April 2023, many homes and commercial buildings in Taraba State were affected by flooding, including those in the suburbs.